 Filmbase is a not-for-profit resource organisation for new and emerging filmmakers in Ireland.
-Based in the landmark Curved Street building in the heart of Dublin’s Temple Bar, Filmbase has been supporting Irish filmmakers for 25 years.
+Based in the landmark Curved Street building in the heart of Dublin’s Temple Bar, Filmbase has been supporting Irish filmmakers since 1986.

 Filmbase provides funding for short film and documentary production, production and post production equipment and facilities, training courses, casting and rehearsal spaces, networking events, masterclasses along with general support and advice.